Enhancing Photometric Redshift Catalogs Through Color-Space Analysis: Application to KiDS-Bright Galaxies

-The two main ways of selecting foreground galaxies for multi-probe analyses are: using spectroscopic data that overlap (at least partly) with the imaging survey; or extracting these galaxies from the photometric sample itself.
-This former method presents several advantages, such as access to high precision spectroscopic redshift estimates (spec-$z$) and the ability to measure redshift-space distortions and baryon acoustic oscillations from 3-dimensional clustering, strengthening cosmological constraints and breaking degeneracies between cosmological parameters.
-However, up till now, the overlap of imaging datasets with appropriate wide-angle spectroscopic surveys for cosmic shear analysis and the number densities of the latter have been far from ideal.
-This leads, for instance, to the GGL signal being sub-dominant with respect to cosmic shear and clustering \citep[e.g.][]{Heymans2021} and effectively reducing the analysis to 2$\times$2-point if the spectroscopic foreground is used.
+The two main ways of selecting foreground galaxies for multiprobe analyses are either to use spectroscopic data that overlap (at least partly) with the imaging survey or by extracting these galaxies from the photometric sample itself.
+This former method presents several advantages, such as access to high-precision spectroscopic redshift estimates (spec-$z$) and the ability to measure redshift-space distortions and baryon acoustic oscillations from 3D clustering.
+This allows us to strengthen the cosmological constraints and break degeneracies between cosmological parameters.
+However, until now, the overlap of imaging datasets with appropriate wide-angle spectroscopic surveys for cosmic shear analysis and the number densities of the latter have been far from ideal.
+This leads, for instance, to the GGL signal being sub-dominant with respect to cosmic shear and clustering \citep[e.g.,][]{Heymans2021}, effectively reducing the analysis to 2$\times$2-point if the spectroscopic foreground is used.